What is a time-off policy and why do you need one?

 Managing time-off requests

-Your time-off policy should also cover some guidelines on how your company will manage leave requests.
-It should clearly state how your business will tackle any issues that may arise, and what time frames apply to requests for leave.
+Your time-off policy should provide guidelines on how your company will manage leave requests, including how your business will tackle any issues that may arise, and what time frames apply to requests for leave.

-Each company has a different policy, but time frames for requesting time off typically range from one week to one month in advance.
-This must be clearly stated in your company’s employee handbook.
+Every organisation has different policies, but timeframes for requesting time off typically range from one week to one month in advance.
+You’ll want to state this clearly in your employee handbook.
 Notice periods primarily cover requests for planned leave such as holidays or scheduled medical procedures, but you should also include information on the process for emergency incidents that may cause your employee to request immediate leave without being able to give advance notice.

-You want to keep your employees as happy as possible and keep them motivated at all times, so when you receive a request for time off, try to approve it whenever possible, unless you have a really good reason not to.
-In fact, the Fair Work Ombudsman stipulates that an employer can only refuse an employee’s request for annual leave if the refusal is deemed reasonable, so you need to have a valid reason to decline an appropriate request for leave.
+You want to keep your employees as happy as possible and keep them motivated at all times, so when you receive a request for time off, try to approve it whenever possible, unless you have a valid reason not to.

-Get back to the staff member with your decision as soon as realistically feasible.
+Aim to approve requests where feasible; when a request cannot be approved, document the business reasons and communicate them clearly, consistent with your policy and applicable laws.
+Get back to the staff member with your decision as soon as possible.
 This will help them plan their time off and make travel arrangements such as booking accommodation in a timely manner.
 Your staff are sure to appreciate your consideration here.

 Addressing potential issues related to leave requests